 Utilitarianism #

 Utilitarianism is the most dead simple philosophical theory.
-Basically, do whatever you can that brings the most happiness to the world (or, if all options are a negative, do the the least-worst option).
+Basically, do whatever you can that brings the most happiness to the world (or, if all options are a negative, do the least-worst option).

 The most common example for which utilitarianism is applied is the trolley problem: